Brač Travel Guide

 Škrip is the oldest and the most authentic place on the island with typical old-stone-houses ambience, located above town of Postira.
 In village Škrip you will find The Island of Brač Museum and Olive Oil Museum.

-Dol is an old Dalmatian with fantastic and quite rustic ambience, just 2 km above nearby town of Postira (2 km from the coast in a valley).
+Dol is an old Dalmatian with fantastic and quite rustic ambience, just 2 km above nearby town of Postira, in a valley.
 Apart from the oldest church bell on island, Dol is well-known for lamb specialities, sea food dishes, home-made olive oil and domestic wine.

 Humac Donji is a beautiful rustic village, one of the oldest on the island, located on the hill just 7 km from town of Supetar.
 The village has a long stone sculpturing tradition.

-Nerežišća is a little town located in the very heart of the island on the crossroads of the main island’s roads.
+Nerežišća is a little town located in the very heart of the island, on the crossroads of the main island’s roads.
 For more than eight centuries this picturesque place was an administrative, religious and economic center of the island.
-Today, Nerežišća is inhabited with about thousand people and there you’ll find some very nice private rentals.

 Ložišća is an old village on the way to town Milna built on a steep hill with a beautiful parish church and a breathtaking sea view.

-This is the most famous beach in Croatia, not just for swimming and sunbathing but for windsurfing and many other water activities.
-The shingle beach is 500 m long changing the shape depending on the wind.
+The Golden Horn is the most famous beach in Croatia, not just for swimming and sunbathing but for windsurfing and many other water activities.
+This sandy-pebble beach is 500m long and it changes the shape depending on the wind.
+Enjoy swimming in the clear blue water, wind surfing and water skiing while relaxing in the afternoon summer breeze.
+If you want to spend a perfect day on the beach, this is the place you want to be.

-The highest peak of Brač Island, and all Croatian island, is 778 m high where you will experience the most spectacular view to Adriatic big blue and the Southern Dalmatian islands archipelago – Hvar, Vis, Korčula, Pelješac, Lastovo and even Mljet (it’s close to Dubrovnik)!
+Vidova Gora is the highest peak of Brač Island and all Croatian islands.
+It is 778m high and you will experience the most spectacular view to Adriatic big blue and the Southern Dalmatian islands archipelago – Hvar, Vis, Korčula, Pelješac, Lastovo and Mljet.
+It is situated above Bol and The Golden Horn Beach.
+Check local transfer or tourist agencies to get there if you do not want to hike.
+Local agency More organises many tours around the island including Vidova Gora.

 The view over Adriatic from Vidova Gora